gravity-ui/uikit/src/components/Tabs/README.md

 ### Counter

-Used if you need to display a number for a tabs item.
+Used in case you need to display a number for a `Tabs` item.

 <!--LANDING_BLOCK
 <ExampleBlock